Bash Scripting

 The for

-loop is often very useful.
+loop is often the most useful.

 In the following toy looping example, we instruct bash